Server Settings

 This section allows configuring the mail server in charge of sending notifications to the users of the IoT instance.
 A standard SMTP server can be used, but if the client has an AWS SES (Simple Email Service), which is more scalable and easier to use, it can be configured here to be used instead.

-In both cases, domain and sender parameters can be configured from the main section, then depending on the selecting service some specific parameters need to be specified:
+In both cases, domain and sender parameters can be configured from the main section.
+Then, depending on the selected service, some specific parameters need to be specified:

-The Simple Mail Transfer Protocol, better known as SMTP, is a protocol used to transmit email messages over the internet.
-Thinger.io server instances contains an SMTP server that allows sending notifications to the instance users, that has been configured by default to use the same web domain as the IoT server host and the standard parameters, however, these parameters can be customized by changing the server:
+The Simple Mail Transfer Protocol, better known as SMTP, is a protocol used to transmit email messages over the Internet.
+Thinger.io server instances contain an SMTP server that allows sending notifications to the instance users, which has been configured by default to use the same web domain as the IoT server host and the standard parameters, however, these parameters can be customized by changing the server:

-SSL/TLS Connection: should be enabled if the SMTP has been installed in a different host but can be disabled if it is running in the same one.
+SSL/TLS Connection: should be enabled if the SMTP has been installed on a different host, but can be disabled if it is running on the same one.

-The integration with Amazon SES provides a much simple and scalable mailing tool.
-It can be selected instead of the common SMTP by selecting it on Email Type, and placing the credentials on its appropriate section.
-These credentials can be obtained on the AWS SES configuration section as explained on this link
+The integration with Amazon SES provides a much simpler and scalable mailing tool.
+It can be selected instead of the common SMTP by selecting it on Email Type, and placing the credentials in its appropriate section.
+These credentials can be obtained on the AWS SES configuration section, as explained on this link.

 The Thinger.io Data buckets system is very flexible, it can be configured to use the user's preferred system for the different storage and export processes supported by the platform

 Thinger.io's data bucket storage engine can be configured to use different database systems such as MongoDB, DynamoDB, or InfluxDB (used by default in private instances).
-The "Buckets" section of "Host Settings" allows you to select the desired system via the "General" section and connect it to a database server of the same type, both for storage and export of the bucket data to files.
+The "Buckets" section of "Host Settings" allows selecting the desired system via the "General" section and connect it to a database server of the same type, both for storage and export of the bucket data to files:

 The default configuration of Thinger.io's storage engine uses InfluxDB system, as it provides some interesting features as data aggregation or using data tags to classify data over specific criteria.
-To set a different configuration of InfluxDB, the next four parameters need to be introduced, as shown in the image below:
+To set a different configuration of InfluxDB, the next four parameters need to be introduced:

 InfluxDB Host: Place here the web domain or IP of the InfluxDB server

-InfluxDB Port: Place here te standard or custom InfluxDB port number
+InfluxDB Port: Place here the standard or custom InfluxDB port number

-InfluxDB Password: An authorization tocken obtained from InfluxDB configuration console
+InfluxDB Password: An authorization token obtained from the InfluxDB configuration console

-To obtain this information about an InfluxDB server it is required to go to InfluxDB configuration tool as it is explained on:
+To obtain this information about an InfluxDB server, it is required to go to the InfluxDB configuration tool, as it is explained on:

 DynamoDB is a highly scalable and consistent storage system provided by AWS that performs really well on IoT projects.
-It is possible to configure a DynamoDB system to be used by Thinger.io server to store data by selecting DynamoDB on the General section and introducing the next data into the system
+It is possible to configure a DynamoDB system to be used by the Thinger.io server to store data by selecting DynamoDB on the General section and introducing the following data into the system:

 Region: Enter here the AWS region in which the database is placed

-DynamoDB database configuration parameters can be obtained from the server as explained on AWS documentation page.
+DynamoDB database configuration parameters can be obtained from the server as explained on the AWS documentation page.

-MongoDB URI: Paste here the uniform resource identification obtained from MongoDB configuration console
+MongoDB URI: Paste here the uniform resource identification obtained from the MongoDB configuration console

-MongoDB Database: Enter here the MongoDB database identificator
+MongoDB Database: Enter here the MongoDB database identifier

 MongoDB Table: Enter here the MongoDB table name in which the data will be stored

 When a specific bucket is requested to be exported, the system creates a file to be stored in the instance's database.
-The export system allows to select the database system where the resulting files will be stored in the same MongoDB used to manage Thinger.io's user accounts, in the filesystem of the server instance or using Amazon S3 (more scalable option and used by default in the public Thigner.io instances).
+The export system allows selecting the database system where the resulting files will be stored, in the same MongoDB used to manage Thinger.io's user accounts, in the filesystem of the server instance or using Amazon S3 (a more scalable option and used by default in the public Thinger.io instances).

-To implement AWS S3 option, it must be selected on the General section and then configured to include the parameters shown below:
+To implement the AWS S3 option, it must be selected on the General section and then configured to include the parameters:

 Bucket ID: It is the identification of the AWS S3 data bucket